Melodious-nub/assessment-project/README.md

 - **admin-module/**: Manages the admin-related modules and functionalities.
 - **app.route.ts**: Manages application routing configuration.
 - **environments/**: Configuration for different environments (development/production).

+## Features Covered

+Login & Registration UI: User-friendly interfaces for logging in and registering new users.

+AuthGuard: Route protection based on user authentication status.

+Interceptor: HTTP Interceptor for handling API requests and responses (e.g., adding authorization tokens).

+Admin Module: A dedicated module for admin functionalities and settings.

+Dashboard: An interactive dashboard with user data and analytics.

+Messages: A section for user messages and notifications.

+## Contact

+For any queries or feedback, please feel free to reach out.
+Email: shawon.taluckder2@gmail.com